 - Duration – The amount of time that a person stays on a page.
 Click continue and enter the amount of time.

-- Page/Screen per session – The amount of pages that someone visits
+- Page/Screen per session – a number of pages that someone visits

 - Event conditions – Measure the amount of traffic that watches a certain video or something similar.
 Set one or more conditions to be met.
 Such as category: video, action: downloaded, label: Mary’s Wedding.